rse/jquery-stage/README.md

   But the diagonal more conveniently discriminates the size of a device.

-- Media Queries can not take a treshold for orientation into account, i.e., if width and height differ by less than N% the stage is nearly square and not portrait or landscape.
+- Media Queries can not take a treshold for orientation into account, i.e., if width and height differ by less than 5% the stage is nearly square and neither portrait nor landscape.

 This is where jQuery Stage and its guessing algorithm comes into the play.